PublicMapping/districtbuilder/deployment/README.md

 On the next screen, increase the "Number of tasks" to match the amount you set for the auto-scaling group, and leave everything else as-is.

 It will take some time (approx. 20-25 mins) for the new tasks to finish loading all TopoJSON data.
 You can monitor the progress by looking for `HealthCheckService` logs in the [`logStagingApp` / `logProductionApp` Cloudwatch logs](https://console.aws.amazon.com/cloudwatch/home?region=us-east-1#logsV2:log-groups) or by looking at the number of healthy hosts in the [appropriate target group](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#TargetGroups:).

+If while monitoring the logs, you see _one_ error about topology failing to load, wait and it will try again (health check failures during this process are normal).
+If you see _multiple_ errors about topology failing to load, check both that state's URI and the contents of the file.
+Once a fix is made, you will need to kill the task following instructions from the Stopping Tasks section below and let it restart itself.

 ### Stopping old tasks